Montague Weather Forecast For The Week Ahead - News Break

 MONTAGUE, MA(Updated at 8am ET)Here's your weather forecast for the next four days.

-Mostly cloudy then rain showers likely in the day; while rain showers likely during night
+Light rain likely in the day; while chance light rain during night

 - Breezy: 2 to 6 mph